PavanY02/Rainfall_Time_Series/README.md

 ## Model Architecture

 - The model is built using the XGBoost algorithm:
-  - XGBoost handles the structured data efficiently and is capable of capturing complex relationships between features.
+  - XGBoost handles the Time series data efficiently with the help of lag features and is capable of capturing complex relationships between features.
   - The model was tuned with hyperparameters to improve prediction accuracy.

 ## Results